~ SWEET PEPPER Seeds ~

 'Amy' Sweet Hungarian Wax Pepper (Pale Yellow)

 This is a sweet type of what is known as a Hungarian Wax pepper.
-It is an early variety, making lots of pale yellow sweet peppers.
+It is an early variety, making lots of pale yellow-white sweet peppers.
 This type of pepper is traditionally grown in central Europe.

 You do find seeds for this type of pepper offered sometimes in the UK, but usually a hot version, called Hot Hungarian Wax.
-This sweet version is great but very hard to find, and we are really happy to be able to offer it for the first time this year.
+This sweet version we have here is really great but very hard to find, and we are really happy to be able to offer it again.

 The beautiful fruit have a wide, pointed cone shape and are extremely tasty.
 Very productive (you may need to stake the plants or the weight of fruit can pull them over!) and good fresh in salads or used in cooked dishes.

 Sweet and productive, pick when pale yellowy-white